BernardGreenberg/NXSYS/Futures.md

 Closely related to the IJID problem is the train system's assumption that scaled distances on the right-of-way can be deduced from IJID's.
 This would break down completely were multiple "route letters" and junctions of routes handled, but they are not now because of the just-described lacunae of IJID's.
 But it already fails when "dishonest" IJID's are used, such as on the yard tracks at 240<sup>th</sup> St, where trains vanish off the map if routed to them.

-Optimally, IJ descriptions should contain reasonable physical right-of-way coordinates (possibly including vertically), at least when they do *not* coincide with that implied by the IJID, but the layout description language is not now expressive enough to accommodate such information.
+Optimally, IJ descriptions should contain reasonable physical right-of-way coordinates (possibly including nonzero elevation), at least when they do *not* coincide with that implied by the IJID, but the layout description language is not now expressive enough to accommodate such information.
 Of course, TLEdit would need be changed to author and edit it.
 Track circuits might need independent ID's, too.

 ## Relay network contact timing